 3. Portugal Sardine and Potato Salad with Arugula

 In Portugal, sardines are a big part of the diet.
-In this recipe, they grill fresh sardines Portuguese style, then adding them to potatoes and arugula to turn this dish into a full, delicious meal.
+This sardine recipe centers on grilling fresh sardines Portuguese style, then adding them to potatoes and arugula to turn this dish into a full, delicious meal.

 4. Candied Sardines

 The Japanese know how to turn sardines into a sweet, savory snack.
 Toasted until slightly brown and crispy, they are then coated in a honey and soy-based sauce that's incredibly easy to make.
 Give it a try.
 It will change your whole perspective.